-If you’re a homeowner asking, can I paint kitchen countertops, the good news is that some countertops are paintable, and some paints are made specifically for common countertop materials including wood and tile.
-The bad news is that you might not get the results you expect even with the best paints and extensive prep work!
+If you’re a homeowner asking, can I paint kitchen countertops, the good news is that some countertops are paintable.
+Some paints are made specifically for common countertop materials, including wood and tile.
+The bad news is that you might not get the results you expect, even with the best paints and extensive prep work!

-Laminate, wood, and tile countertops are typically paintable, while stone and glass don’t sand or hold paint easily, so that your fresh paint might start peeling away before long!
+Can kitchen countertops be painted?
+Laminate, wood, and tile countertops are typically paintable, while stone and glass don’t sand or hold paint easily so your fresh paint might start peeling away before long!

 Once the primer is dry, apply one to two coats of your flat latex paint and allow it to dry in between coats.
 Next, add a coat of polyurethane to seal the paint and provide a nice finish.
 Once dry, sand the first coat of polyurethane with a moist sanding sponge and apply another coat, and then allow that to dry as well.